mattwthompson/mattwthompson.github.io/_pages/about.md

 style="max-width:800px;margin-left:auto;margin-right:auto;padding-top:40px;padding-bottom:20px;padding-left:15px;padding-right:15px">

 <p>
-I am a software scientist with the <a href="https://openforcefield.org">Open Force Field initiative</a>, where I started in March 2020.
-I am interested in reproducible scientific workflows and the software that enables them.
+I am a Senior Research Software Engineer with the <a href="https://openforcefield.org">Open Force Field initiative</a>, where I started in March 2020 (and until March 2022 held the title of Software Scientist).
+Broadly, I work on productionalizing research software as part of developing and maintaining the <a href="https://github.com/openforcefield">OpenFF software stack</a>. that enables them.
 </p>